giftpasay/giftpasay.github.io/_tabs/about.md

 ## Our Vision

-A grace abounding church that everyone would want to join and be apart of.
-Seeking and saving God's lost children in Pasay City; Distributing His GIFTS to everyone, glorifying the name of The Lord Jesus Christ in the process.
+A grace-abounding church that everyone would want to join and be a part of—seeking and saving God's lost children in Pasay City, distributing His gifts to everyone, and glorifying the name of the Lord Jesus Christ in the process.

 ## What We Offer